-• All work within class is pitched at an appropriate level so that all children are able to access according to their specific needs.
-Work is adjusted so that all children can access learning objectives through variation and differentiation.
+All work within class is pitched at an appropriate level so that all children are able to access according to their specific needs.
+Work is adjusted so that all children can access learning objectives through variation and appropriate provision/scaffolding.